ScriptedSnark/GSChaos/README.md

 ![20240227184438_1](https://github.com/ScriptedSnark/GSChaos/assets/51358194/9ecded52-34cc-4722-9441-3280cb7df228)

 ASI plugin for GoldSrc Engine (steam_legacy / HL25).
-Adds "Chaos" in game.
+Adds "Chaos" in game (new chaotic effect every 30 seconds).

 Inspired by Chaos mods from the GTA universe (by zolika1351), I decided to make my own for HL1 and GoldSrc in particular (you can run almost any mod with it).